andrewacashner/hearingfaithms/chapters/chapter-3.md

 Christo credidisse, quorum Deus corda efficaciter tangebat, ceteros offensos paupertate Christi eum sprevisse."]
-The shepherds not only heard and saw, but believed because they freely received the gift of faith, as Lapide explains in his commentary on John 1:12 (with a polemical eye on his Calvinist compatriots in the Low Countries):
+The shepherds not only heard and saw, but believed because they freely received the gift of faith, as Lapide explains in his commentary on John 1:12:
 "God gives the power to become sons of God to those who freely receive Christ by faith and obedience, excluding those who do not wish to receive him."
 [@Lapide:Gospels19C, 882:
-"Hoc est enim quot ait hic St. Joanes, Deum dedisse potestatem filios Dei his qui libere Christum per fidem et obedientiam receperunt, exclusis iis, qui eum recipere noluerunt."]
+"Hoc est enim quot ait hic St. Joanes, Deum dedisse potestatem filios Dei his qui libere Christum per fidem et obedientiam receperunt, exclusis iis, qui eum recipere noluerunt."
+Lapide seems to have a polemical eye here on his Calvinist compatriots in the Low Countries.]
+If the listeners were to imitate the shepherds, then, they would not only listen for the angelic choirs and look for Christ's presence sacramentally on the altar, but they would allow God to move their hearts to receive him in faith---a faith that could motivate them to witness their faith to others, as the shepherds did.
+Metamusical Christmas villancicos appealed to the hearing of worshippers on several levels, and opened the possibility for them to listen in faith for the voices of angels and the voice of Christ.
+Through compositional craft, the musical performance could also move listeners' hearts to wonder and adoration.

 (insert figure `ref:fig:Puebla-Ferrer-Pastores`)
 `label:fig:Puebla-Ferrer-Pastores`

-If the listeners were to imitate the shepherds, then, they would not only listen for the angelic choirs and look for Christ's presence sacramentally on the altar, but they would allow God to move their hearts to receive him in faith---a faith that could motivate them to witness their faith to others, as the shepherds did.
-Christmas villancicos like Padilla's *Voces* and the related family of metamusical pieces discussed in the next section appealed to the hearing of worshippers on several levels, and opened the possibility for them to listen in faith for the voices of angels and the voice of Christ.
-Through compositional craft, the musical performance could also move listeners' hearts to wonder and adoration.

-We have identified two main functions for this villancico, and others like it: first, as an object of devotion; and second, as a means of establishing a musical pedigree.
+We have identified two main functions for this villancico, and others like it: first, it served the congregation as an object of devotion; and second, it enabled the composer to establish a musical pedigree.
-These contrasting functions may be harmonized somewhat by remembering the theological emphasis on wonder, amazement, even "stupefaction" (to use Lapide's term) in response to the voices of Christmas and the voice of the Word made flesh.
+These contrasting functions may be harmonized by remembering the theological emphasis on wonder, amazement, even "stupefaction" (to use Lapide's term) in response to the voices of Christmas and the voice of the Word made flesh.
 In Luke's account, the shepherds are struck with terror when the angel speaks to them; when the shepherds tell what they heard (presumably to Mary and Joseph